tiny-bxnny/rat/README.md

   ```

 > NOTE: Replace `your_file_name.exe` with the file you want to upload and `{PC_IP_ADDRESS}` with the IP address of your Windows PC.

+---

+# BOMB/bomb.py
+(this is an example on how you can make a "remote bomb" out of this script lol)